arcus/education_modules/citizen_science/citizen_science.md

 Some projects focus especially on how public involvement in science can put power back in the hands of communities.
 For example, Public Lab works to pursue environmental justice through community science and open technology.
 From the [Public Lab About page](https://publiclab.org/about):

-"When people can easily and reliably track local effects associated with environmental injustices — increased flooding, poor air quality, pollution and destruction of wetlands — they can make better-informed decisions and take action."
+> When people can easily and reliably track local effects associated with environmental injustices — increased flooding, poor air quality, pollution and destruction of wetlands — they can make better-informed decisions and take action.

 </div>